 Brianna Ortega is an artist & educator living between Portland, Oregon and the Oregon Coast, and has moved 26 times in her life.
-Ortega utilizes art for exploring the relationship between identity and shifting environments, often through questioning social and personal boundaries.
-Utilizing socially engaged practices through video, performance, experiential workshops, and other avenues, she has shown & facilitated her work in Italy, Portland, SDAI (San Diego Art Institute) in San Diego, CBAA in Cannon Beach, and SDSL in San Diego.
+Brianna utilizes art for exploring the relationship between identity and environment.
+This often occurs through questioning the boundaries of spaces, places, social and emotional spheres, and the shifting of power and responsibility within these frameworks.
+Utilizing socially engaged practices through video, performance, experiential workshops, publications, and other avenues, she has shown & facilitated her work in Italy, Portland, SDAI (San Diego Art Institute) in San Diego, CBAA in Cannon Beach, and SDSL in San Diego.

 In December 2017, Ortega founded Sea Together, a global surf publication to unite and rewrite women’s surfing through art, writing, and community.
-This collaborative project questions power structures in surf media and culture through existing as an empowered platform for the voices and expression of female surfers globally.
+This community platform empowers and uncovers the voices and expression of female surfers globally, and often takes the public form of workshops, community events, retreats, and surf gatherings.
 The design is by Angela Blumen and the copy editing is by Mikaela Horvath.
 After launching a Kickstarter in May 2018, Issue 001 was printed and explores personal identity.

 Belonging in the Library (Conversation and Site-Specific Performance)